|MP 6.01.18||Scintimammography and Gamma Imaging of the Breast and Axilla|

 - Among patients for whom breast magnetic resonance imaging (MRI) is indicated but contraindicated, e.g., patients with implanted pacemakers or pumps, or as an alternative for patients who meet MRI screening criteria, such as BRCA1/BRCA2 mutations.

 - Among patients undergoing preoperative chemotherapy, for monitoring tumor response in order to determine the impact of therapy of plan for residual disease.

-Scintimammography or breast-specific gamma imaging, and molecular breast imaging are considered investigational in all applications, including but not limited to its use as an adjunct to mammography or in staging the axillary lymph nodes.
+Scintimammography, breast-specific gamma imaging (BSGI), and molecular breast imaging (MBI) are considered investigational in all applications, including but not limited to their use as an adjunct to mammography or in staging the axillary lymph nodes.